 “I felt lost at the time and didn’t where to go,” Beni said.
 One physician cautioned against having the procedure at Keck Medicine of USC because the program was new and she would be its first liver transplant patient.
 Preferring not to close any doors, she met Rick Selby, MD, professor of surgery and division chief of hepatobiliary, pancreas, and abdominal organ transplantation, anyway.
 Ultimately, Beni put her faith in USC’s young program.

-As USC celebrates the 20th anniversary of the liver transplant program, Beni is clocking four miles a day on her feet and has lived to see her kids’ kids play sports.
+As USC celebrates more than 20 years of the liver transplant program, Beni is clocking four miles a day on her feet and has lived to see her kids’ kids play sports.
 She still sees her surgeon, but now it’s for dinner as friends.
 Two decades later, the program boasts the best patient survival rate in Southern California and is among the top three in the United States, according to the Scientific Registry of Transplant Recipients.
 The program also treats the sickest patients with the most complex problems and the lowest probability of survival, making the survival rates even more impressive.

 During the past two decades, the USC Liver Transplant Program at Keck Medicine has pioneered new solutions for patients, including living donor transplants, a procedure in which a healthy person donates a portion of his or her liver to a patient whose liver is failing.